sehajimal/sehajimal/README.md

 ## Hi there 👋
+I'm Sehaj, a 2nd year Software Engineering Student at McMaster University!

+check out some of my code here!

+contact me at sehajimal@gmail.com

 <!--
 **sehajimal/sehajimal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.